Caphyon/clang-power-tools/docs/QaA.md

-# Q & A
+# Frequently Asked Questions

-## How to deal with warnings from system/third-party headers ?
+## 👉 How to deal with warnings from system/third-party headers ?

 Until v2.6, we've used the `%INCLUDE%` environment variable for setting clang include directories.
 That was equivalent to using `-isystem` for each directory.